 Waves 3.3 saw the return of the log scale FFT relative power plot to the frequency domain window, which can be toggled to a Power Spectral Density (PSD) plot.
 Another mode allows you to overlay the PSD onto the Peterson NLNM and NHNM curves.
 Buttons in the frequency window allow you to reset the frequency scale zoom, filter to the selection, filter out the selection, clear the filter, and swap between linear, log and NxNM views.
 More poles and zeroes fields were added to better scale the PSD plot, and these factors are saved to SUDS format files.

 Version 3.0 of Waves introduced the ability to rotate your waveforms, both horizontally and in elevation.
 It also allows the customisation of the magnitude estimation formula.
 Other features include the ability to select and zoom in the FFT window to filter your data, either through selection or exclusion by notching out frequency bands.

 Want to try out some sample data?
 Check out this magnitude 6.3 earthquake recorded on six Gecko accelerographs ranging from 40km to 110km from the hypocentre.
 You can even save it as a KML file and see a rough earthquake location using Google Earth.

 Waves is a Java application and requires that the Java Runtime Environment (JRE) is installed on your computer, which is available as a free download.

-The free version of Waves is supported by a 10-second advertisement which can be removed by purchasing a product key for A$110 per computer.
+The free version of Waves is supported by a 10-second advertisement that is updated from an external server from time to time.
+A product key is available for A$110 per computer that allows immediate access to Waves.
 Contact us if you would like to purchase product keys.
 A product key is available at no cost if you have purchased a Gecko seismograph or accelerograph.
 Limited to one single-use code per Gecko.